landys/WebExam/README.md

 # WebExam

-WebExam is a ASP.NET application with VB scripts.
-It's a course project written for a friend in my third year undergraduate in Jan 2006.
+WebExam is a online exam application in VB/ASP.NET.
+It's a course project in my third year undergraduate in Jan 2006.